milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 }
 ```

-now it's getting better!!! a little margin around the content would be awesome and also we should wire out non-changing card styles from the code. add this to style.css
+Now it's getting better!!!
+A little margin around the content would be awesome and also we should wire out non-changing card styles from the code.
+Add this to style.css :

 ```
 .card {